Last Updated on April 19, 2021

 Find out more about the entry requirements of Bosnia and Herzegovina reopening for tourism.

-Bulgaria has reopened to international travel as of June 1st.
+Bulgaria has reopened international travel as of June 1st.
 However, it only allows tourists from 30 countries.
 These include Andorra, Austria, Bosnia and Herzegovina, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Montenegro, Netherlands, Norway.
 Poland, Romania, San Marino, Serbia, Slovakia, Slovenia, Switzerland, and the Vatican City.
 Travelers from these countries will not be placed under a 14-day quarantine when entering Bulgaria.

 Travelers coming from Serbia, Kosovo, Bosnia, North Macedonia, Albania, Kuwait, Moldova, Israel and any other third country must have a negative Covid-19 test and sign a health declaration upon entering Bulgaria.